-Blinken asks China to expect candid talk after Biden calls Xi 'Dictator'
+Blinken asks China to expect candid talk after Biden calls Xi 'dictator'

-San Francisco: Secretary of State Antony Blinken has said the US will continue to say things that China doesn't like, as he defended President Joe Biden's remarks wherein he called his Chinese counterpart Xi Jinping a "dictator".
+San Francisco, Nov 17 (PTI) Secretary of State Antony Blinken has said the US will continue to say things that China doesn't like, as he defended President Joe Biden's remarks in which he called his Chinese counterpart Xi Jinping a "dictator".

-Biden called Xi a "dictator", just hours after they met for the first time in more than a year and held candid and productive discussions to revive bilateral ties on the sidelines of the Asia-Pacific Economic Cooperation summit in San Francisco on Wednesday.
+Biden called Xi, 70, a "dictator", just hours after they met for the first time in more than a year and held candid and productive discussions to revive bilateral ties on the sidelines of the Asia-Pacific Economic Cooperation summit in San Francisco on Wednesday.

 When pressed on whether Biden's comments were the position of the US government, Blinken responded that the president "speaks for all of us", CBS News reported.

-"Well, it's not exactly a secret that we have two very different systems," the commercial broadcast television quoted Blinken as saying.
+"Well, it's not exactly a secret that we have two very different systems," the channel quoted Blinken as saying.

 "And the president always speaks candidly, and he speaks for all of us."
 "We will continue to say things and continue to do things that China doesn't like, just as I assume that they will continue to do and say things that we don't like," Blinken said on Thursday.